The Aliened American

-The Aliened American was a newspaper in Cleveland, Ohio.
-It was the city's first black newspaper and is believed to have been the third newspaper for African Americans in the United States.
+The Aliened American was a newspaper in Cleveland.
+It was the city's first Black newspaper and is believed to have been the third African American newspaper in the United States.
 Its first edition was published on April 9, 1853.
 William H. Day was the editor-in-residence and was assisted by Samuel Ringgold Ward, a former slave living in Toronto, and Rev. James W. C. Pennington of New York.
-Day moved to Buxton, Ontario in 1855.
+Day moved to Buxton, Ontario, in 1855.
 It was printed on a monthly basis for one more year as the People's Exposition.